Laura M. Dickey

-Laura M. Dickey is a US Coast Guard Rear Admiral who is the deputy commander of the Coast Guard Atlantic Area.
-She is a former Commander of the Fifth Coast Guard District.
+Laura M. Dickey is a retired United States Coast Guard Rear Admiral who last served as the deputy for operations policy and capabilities of the United States Coast Guard from 2024 to 2025.
+She previously served as deputy for materiel readiness from 2023 to 2024, and as deputy commander of the Coast Guard Atlantic Area from 2022 to 2023.
+She commanded the Fifth Coast Guard District from 2020 to 2022.

 Early life and education

-Dickey was born in Wilmington, Delaware.
+Dickey was born in Wilmington, North Carolina.
 Her father was a graduate of the US Coast Guard Academy who was later stationed near Wilmington and the East Coast.